Ladies' Home Journal: Later history

-Recent history

-In March 1970, feminists led by Susan Brownmiller held an 11-hour sit-in at the Ladies' Home Journals office, with some of them sitting on the desk of editor John Mack Carter, smoking his cigars, and asking him to resign and be replaced by a woman editor.
-Carter declined to resign but he listened to their grievances, and as a result, they were allowed to produce a section of the magazine that August.
-They wanted the magazine to recognize a wider variety of choices for women's lives, as well as give greater attention to women's issues such as sexual discrimination and abortion.
-Other activists continued the protests and seem to have achieved some success.
-They "may not have liberated the Ladies’ Home Journal, but they did help change perceptions of how the media could portray women’s lives", according to one source.
+Seven Sisters

-The Journal, along with its major rivals, Better Homes and Gardens, Family Circle, Good Housekeeping, McCall's, Redbook and Woman's Day, were long known as the "seven sisters", after the prestigious women's colleges in the Northeast.
-For decades, the Journal had the greatest circulation of this group, but it fell behind McCall's in 1961.
-By 1968, its circulation was 6.8 million compared to McCall's 8.5 million.
-Society was changing and this was reflected in persons' magazine choices.

-That year, Curtis Publishing sold the Ladies' Home Journal, along with the magazine The American Home, to Downe Communications for $5.4 million in stock.
-Between 1969 and 1974 Downe was acquired by Charter Company.
-In 1982 it sold the magazine to Family Media Inc., publishers of Health magazine, when Charter decided to divest its publishing interests.
+The Journal, along with its major rivals, Better Homes and Gardens, Family Circle, Good Housekeeping, McCall's, Redbook and Woman's Day, were known as the Seven Sisters, after the women's colleges in the Northeast.
+For decades, the Journal had the most circulation of the Seven Sisters, but it fell behind McCall's in 1961.
+In 1968, its circulation was 6.8 million, compared to McCall's 8.5 million.
+That year, Curtis Publishing sold the Ladies' Home Journal and the magazine The American Home to Downe Communications for $5.4 million in stock.
+Between 1969 and 1974, Downe was acquired by Charter Company.
+In 1982, it sold the magazine to Family Media Inc., publishers of Health magazine.

+Protest

+In March 1970, feminists including Susan Brownmiller held an 11-hour sit-in at the Ladies' Home Journal's office, with some of them sitting on the desk of editor John Mack Carter and asking him to resign and be replaced by a woman editor.
+Carter declined to resign; he was allowed to produce a section of the magazine that August.
+Other activists continued the protests.

+Redesign and circulations

 In 1986, the Meredith Corporation acquired the magazine from Family Media for $96 million.
-By 1998, the Journals circulation had dropped to 4.5 million.
+In 1998, the Journal's circulation had dropped to 4.5 million.
 The magazine debuted an extensive visual and editorial redesign in its March 2012 issue.
 Photographer Brigitte Lacombe was hired to shoot cover photos, with Kate Winslet appearing on the first revamped issue.
 The Journal announced that portions of its editorial content would be crowdsourced from readers, who would be fairly compensated for their work.
-The arrangement was one of the first of its kind among major consumer magazines.

-Although the magazine remained very popular, it ran into increasing difficulty attracting advertising.
-Despite its high subscriber base (3.2 million in 2016), it was not a leader in the women's service category.
-These factors prompted the decision to end monthly publication.
-The magazine was relaunched as a quarterly.
+The magazine made the decision to end monthly publication and relaunch it quarterly.
 At the same time, the headquarters of the magazine moved from New York City to Des Moines, Iowa.
 Meredith offered its subscribers the chance to transfer their subscriptions to Meredith's sister publications.

-In 2016, Meredith partnered with Grand Editorial to produce Ladies' Home Journal.
+The magazine had a readership of 3.2 million in 2016.
+Also in 2016, Meredith partnered with Grand Editorial to produce Ladies' Home Journal.
 Only one issue was created.